Most Popular Gold Coins & How Much Coins are Worth

 American Buffalo gold coins are a 24-karat bullion coin that have been on offer by the United States Mint since June 22, 2006.
 The coin’s design is based on the Indian Head nickel (also known as the Buffalo nickel) and features a Native American on its front and an American bison on the back.
 The coin weighs 1 Troy Ounce.

-The coin weights 1 Troy Ounce, a thus is worth the current price of gold.
+The coin weighs 1 Troy Ounce, thus is worth the current price of gold.
 At $1850/ounce, we would pay 90% of that value ($1665).

 3) Canadian Maple Leaf Gold Coins